DHTMLX/docs-todolist/docs/api/events/opentaskeditor_event.md

 ### Description

-@short: fires when opening the inline editor of a task
+@short: Fires when opening the inline editor of a task

 ### Usage